philipmjohnson/ics314f13/src/morea/030.ide/assessment-fizzbuzz-in-eclipse.md

  Discussion:

   * All students were able to implement the (trivial) system.
-  * 10% of the students wrote an excellent posting.
+  * Two of the students wrote an excellent posting.
-  * 15% of the students wrote postings with significant grammatical problems or without useful insight.
+  * Four of the students wrote postings with significant grammatical problems or without useful insight.

 ---